praveens-git-bit/Build2024-FabricDocument/exercise3.md

 13. Select the option **Suggest content for this page**.

-Note: *If the answer is something went wrong* **Something went wrong.
+Note: *If the answer is * **Something went wrong.
 Close and reopen the Copilot pane and try again.** *refresh the page of the VM browser and start from step 11 to open the copilot and perform the following steps.*

    ![Simulator.](mediaNew/task-new10.png)